greenlight2k/RimWorldSaveManager/README.md

 #### v0.6.0.1 ####
 * Small hotfix for new SaveGames
 * Add support for non-Human, playable Colonists, "Humanoid Alien Framework" (Orassans, ...)
-* CAUTION: Backstories or Traits from Mods are not supported.
+* CAUTION: Backstories or traits from mods are not supported.
 #### v0.6.0.0 ####
 * Code base rewrite
 * Put all colonists into a list on the first tab